 Should a student fall ill during an examination, such illness should immediately be reported to the UMO at the University Health Centre.
-If such illness occurs at residence or elsewhere during an examination session, the student or his/her guardian should inform SAR /Examinations within seven (7) days by a telegram/fax followed by a letter indicating the nature of illness, doctor consulted, examination paper affected, etc. together with the relevant medical certificate.
+If such illness occurs at a residence or elsewhere during an examination session, the student or his/her guardian should inform SAR /Examinations within seven (7) days by a telegram/fax followed by a letter indicating the nature of the illness, the doctor consulted, examination paper affected, etc. together with the relevant medical certificate.

-5.15 Academic Concession
+5.16 Academic Concession